enkatsu/JacksonP5/README.md

 ## Installation

-Download JacksonP5 from [releases](https://github.com/enkatsu/JacksonP5/releases) and place it in libraries.
+Download JacksonP5 from [releases](https://github.com/enkatsu/JacksonP5/releases) and place it in `libraries` directory.

 ## Usage